Function List

 tet(radius)

-draws a regular tetrahedron with radiusradius
+draws an inscribed regular tetrahedron with a spherical radius ofradius

 .tet()